ducdao/CPE102/README.md

  * Contains main game loop

 * **UserPrompt**
- * Variables:
- * Methods:
+ * Methods
    * Input: Welcomes user and prompts for input; returns an int: 1 for a Player vs Computer game, 2 for Player vs          Player, and 0 to exit

 * **Board**
- * Variables:
+ * Variables
    * int array boardState: represents positions on the board
    * int currentPlayer: 1 for X, 0 for O, maybe?
    “victory conditions”: a way to keep track of possible ways to win (for the checkWinner method) [might not need        this]
  * Methods:
-display: prints the current board state
+   * display: prints the current board state
-reset: resets all values in the array to 0
+   * reset: resets all values in the array to 0
-endTurn: swaps the currentPlayer
+   * endTurn: swaps the currentPlayer
-checkTie: determines whether or not the game is a tie (by seeing if there are any spaces left open: checkWinner should run after each move is made, so if it doesn’t see a winner, checkTie will run and report a tie if there are no more open spaces)
+   * checkTie: determines whether or not the game is a tie (by seeing if there are any spaces left open: checkWinner       should run after each move is made, so if it doesn’t see a winner, checkTie will run and report a tie if there        are no more open spaces)
-checkWinner: checks whether or not the active player won after a play is made
+   * checkWinner: checks whether or not the active player won after a play is made
-move: sends an X or an O to a spot on the board
+   * move: sends an X or an O to a spot on the board
-parameters: int spot
+      * parameters: int spot
-make sure the move is valid/spot is unoccupied OpponentAI
+      make sure the move is valid/spot is unoccupied
-variables:
-methods:
+* **AIOpponent**
+   * Variables
+   * Methods
-bestMove: calculates the best move on the board and returns the corresponding spot (can be fed into Board.move method)
+      * bestMove: calculates the best move on the board and returns the corresponding spot (can be fed into Board.move         method)
-parameters: Board board
+      * parameters: Board board
         should check the current board state and recognize whether the move to be made is for X or O make sure the move is valid/spot is unoccupied
-randomMove: alternatively, the AI could just move randomly
+      * randomMove: alternatively, the AI could just move randomly
-parameters: Board board
+         * parameters: Board board
          make sure the move is valid/spot is unoccupied

 Sample program run: